Mark Phillips: Personal life

 Phillips first met his future wife Princess Anne at a party for horse lovers in 1968.
 They married on 14 November 1973, at Westminster Abbey.
 They have two children: Peter (born 1977) and Zara (born 1981).
-It is believed that Phillips declined a peerage from the Queen, which would have allowed his children to use courtesy titles.
 The Queen bought Gatcombe Park, near Minchinhampton, for the couple as a wedding present.

-In August 1989 the Princess Royal and Phillips announced their intention to separate, as the marriage had been under strain for a number of years.
+In August 1989, the Princess Royal and Phillips announced their intention to separate, as the marriage had been under strain for a number of years.
 The couple had rarely been seen in public together, and both were romantically linked with other people.
 They continued to share the custody of their children, and initially announced that "there were no plans for divorce."
 Meanwhile, Phillips continued to work at the couple's estate at Gatcombe Park.
 In 1991, a DNA test confirmed that Phillips had fathered a girl, Felicity Tonkin, born in August 1985 in New Zealand to art teacher Heather Tonkin.
 Phillips and Princess Anne divorced on 23 April 1992.

 On 1 February 1997, Phillips married Sandy Pflueger, an American Olympic dressage rider.
 Their daughter Stephanie was born on 2 October 1997.
 She grew up at Aston Farm, Gatcombe Park, close to the family of Princess Anne, and served as a bridesmaid at the wedding of her half-sister Zara Tindall.
+In 2000, Phillips was appointed an Honorary Liveryman of the Worshipful Company of Farmers.

 On 3 May 2012, it was confirmed by Phillips' solicitors that Phillips and Pflueger had separated, intending to divorce, with Phillips becoming involved with American equestrian Lauren Hough.

 Phillips' personal wealth is thought to be around £15–20 million.
 The settlement he received when his marriage to Princess Anne ended was described as "modest" and reported to be around "$3 million".

+On 19 September 2022, Philips was present at the committal service at St George's Chapel for his former mother-in-law Elizabeth II.